-h.
-Remove the entire compressor upper mounting bracket assembly, (see Figure 6-7) by removing the four cap screws attaching it to the unit and the 32-mm bolt from the compressor mounting bracket.
+e.
+Remove the entire compressor upper mounting bracket assembly, (see Figure 6-5) by removing the four cap screws attaching it to the unit and the 32-mm bolt from the compressor mounting bracket.

-Figure 6-7 Compressor Upper Mounting
+Figure 6-5 Compressor Upper Mounting

-- Replace the upper mounting bracket shock mount ring, mylar protector and bushing (kit items 7, 14 and 8).
-Reassemble the bracket in the same manner as the original and torque the shoulder bolt to 2.8 mkg (20 ft-lbs.). - j.
-Remove the male coupling from the top of the sight glass on the old compressor and hand assemble to the oil return coupling for safe keeping.
-Plug the top of the replacement compressor sight glass with the plug (kit item 5) to prevent spilling oil.
+f.
+Replace the upper mounting bracket shock mount ring, Mylar protector and bushing (kit items 6, 13 and 7).
+Reassemble the bracket in the same manner as the original and torque the shoulder bolt to 2.8 mkg (20 ft-lbs).

-Figure 6-8 Compressor Lower Mounting
+Figure 6-6 Compressor Lower Mounting

-k.
-Remove the lower mounting bolts and hardware (see Figure 6-8).
+g.
+Remove the lower mounting bolts and hardware (see Figure 6-6).
 Using plugs from replacement compressor, plug connections on old compressor.
-Remove the old compressor from the unit by tilting the top to the right, and sliding the compressor base to the left until it is clear of the cross beam.
-Refer to paragraph 2.2for compressor weight.
+Remove the old compressor from the unit.
+Refer to paragraph 2.2 for compressor weight.
 Return plugs to replacement compressor.